 A lot of migratory birds use it as their nesting and breeding ground.
 So, it has a sensitive ecosystem.
 Hence, hunting is completely prohibited here.
 It is a well-known tourist destination well known not just for Estonians, but also for those visiting Estonia in large numbers.

 In the early 1990s, Vilsandi was covered under the national park, and only a few people live there.
 It is recommended to visit this island during summers to enjoy kayaking.
-Thousands of waterfowl migrate or nest here like most of the grey seals in Baltic Sea.
+Thousands of waterfowl migrate or nest here like most of the grey seals in the Baltic Sea.

 West Estonian archipelago

-Also known as, Moonsund archipelago, the West Estonian archipelago belongs to Estonian islands located in Baltic Sea, around Vainameri.
+Also known as, Moonsund archipelago, the West Estonian archipelago belongs to Estonian islands located in the Baltic Sea, around Vainameri.
 It is spread over 4000 sq.
 Km in total.
 The archipelago houses the islands named Hiiumaa, Saaremaa, Muhu, Vormsi, and around 900 other little islands.
 UNESCO established the West Estonian Archipelago Biosphere Reserve in 1990 under the initiative ‘Man and the Biosphere.’